HammadAhmedCheema/SKY-NAVIGATION-AI/README.md

 # SKY-NAVIGATION-AI

 A C++ and SFML-based flight routing and visualization application.
-The system processes a text dataset of global flight data, plots country coordinates visually onto a map, and calculates optimal flight paths between destinations—including direct routes and layovers.
+The system processes a text dataset of global flight data, plots country coordinates visually onto a map, and calculates optimal flight paths between destinations, including direct routes and layovers.

 ## Features